 Line 9-Federal Net Operating Loss Deduction.
 The federal Net Operating Loss deduction that you reported on Form 2, Schedule 1, line 8a, may be different from the amount of your Montana Net Operating Loss deduction calculated on the Montana Form NOL.
-Enter the amount of your federal Net Operating Loss carryover from line 8a.
-You will need to determine your Montana Net Operating Loss deduction using Montana Form NOL and report it on the Montana Subtractions Schedule, line 22.
+Enter the amount of your federal Net Operating Loss carryover from Form 2, Schedule 1, line 8a.